-Christians, like individuals of other religious or cultural backgrounds, may flee their countries due to persecution, violence, or other forms of hardship.
-One in seven Christians worldwide suffer from persecution or discrimination, as revealed by the 2023 Closed Doors report published by Open Doors US and World Relief.
-Such persecution may force them to flee their homes, joining the 120 displaced because of faith-based persecution.
+Christians, like individuals of other religious or cultural backgrounds, may flee their countries due to persecution, violence or other forms of hardship.
+Globally, more than 365 million Christians suffer from persecution or discrimination, as revealed by the 2024 State of the Golden Door report published by Open Doors US and World Relief.
+Such persecution may force them to flee their homes, joining the 120 million displaced because of faith-based persecution.
 The report noted the necessity of a robust asylum process for those who reach the U.S. after having fled such religious persecution.

 The United Nations High Commissioner for Refugees (UNHCR) and the International Organization for Migration (IOM), document cases of Christians fleeing persecution in various regions of the world, including Central and South America.
-News outlets and advocacy groups have highlighted cases of persecut- ed Christians seeking asylum at the U.S. south-ern border, often fleeing violence or religious persecution in countries such as Mexico and Honduras.
+News outlets and advocacy groups have highlighted cases of persecuted Christians seeking asylum at the U.S. southern border, often fleeing violence or religious persecution in countries such as Mexico and Honduras.

-MYTH #6 MOST FENTANYL IN THE U.S. IS BROUGHT BY IMMIGRANTS WHO CROSS THE U.S.-MEXICO BORDER ILLEGALLY.
+MOST FENTANYL IN THE U.S. IS BROUGHT BY IMMIGRANTS WHO CROSS THE U.S.-MEXICO BORDER ILLEGALLY. ""

 Truth: The majority of fentanyl that enters the U.S. comes through legal ports of entry, primarily through international mail or express consignment shipments.
-77